If you’re in online marketing, you’ve likely heard the news…

 So, it makes sense that Google has recently announced some big changes.
-Changes related to making the mobile SEO experience in 2017 more favorable.
+Changes related to making the mobile SEO experience more favourable.

 For example, Google is penalizing websites that have “interstitials”.
 Meaning any website that has a user-obstructing pop-up or distracting window that blocks the content of the site.

 And a few loud internet marketers have declared this the death of email marketing.

 If anything, this is the year of email marketing.
 Sure, there might be some email marketing trends that arise to respond to announcements like Google’s, but it’s not going anywhere anytime soon.